- Admission Standards

 Offer of Admission

 Applicants will be notified that a decision has been made on their application via their email.
-In order to view their official decision letter, applicants must log in to their online Self-Service Center.
-The offer of admissions will not be sent via postal mail.
+In order to view their official decision letter, applicants must log in to their Online Application Portal.
+The offer of admissions will not be sent via postal mail, printed, or e-mailed.
 The offer of admission specifies the effective date of admission, category of admission offered, and name of the advisor or advising team assigned to the applicant.
 This offer is good only for the semester and program for which the applicant applies.
-The offer must be accepted by submitting an online Intent to Enroll form and a deposit, if required by the school, college or program, through the SSC.
+The offer must be accepted by submitting an online Intent to Enroll form (and a deposit if required by the school, college or program) through the Online Application Portal.
 A denial of admission is not subject to appeal.
 Questions pertaining to admission waitlists should be directed to the appropriate college or school as policies vary by graduate program.

 Right to Rescind Admission

-Mason reserves the right to rescind offers of admission if applicants fail to (1) successfully complete their current academic program, (2) maintain grades that meet the requirements for admission to George Mason, and (3) exhibit exemplary personal conduct prior to enrollment.
+Mason reserves the right to rescind offers of admission if applicants fail to (1) successfully complete their current academic program, (2) maintain grades that meet the requirements for admission to George Mason University, and/ or (3) exhibit exemplary personal conduct prior to enrollment.
 Additionally, Mason may rescind an offer of admission based on cancellation or change of any test score required for admission or if it is determined that admission was obtained through the use of incomplete, falsified, altered, or embellished information.
 Mason also reserves the right to impose restrictions or requirements on the admission of a student (e.g., housing or educational restrictions or additional conditions or requirements prior to enrollment) as a result of any of the foregoing.
-Admitted students are required to timely update the Office of Admissions of any new information that may affect their admission, including, but not limited to, any changes in their participation in their current academic program or their grades, or any conduct related issues (e.g., criminal matters and school discipline matters).
+Admitted students are required to update the Office of Admissions in a timely fashion of any new information that may affect their admission, including, but not limited to, any changes in their participation in their current academic program or their grades, or any conduct related issues (e.g., criminal matters and school discipline matters).

 Upon learning of any relevant changes to a student’s record, either directly from the student or from a third-party, the Dean of Admissions shall refer the case to the appropriate committee for review.
 The student shall have an opportunity to provide a written statement to the Dean of Admissions for consideration by the committee.
 The committee shall make a recommendation to the Dean of Admissions regarding whether the offer of admission should be rescinded or whether any restrictions or additional requirements should be placed on the student.
 In the case of withdrawal of admission from a matriculated student credit earned at Mason may be withheld.